fn-hide/IASSEdge/backend/README.md

 Before continuing, ensure you have the [MJML extension](https://marketplace.visualstudio.com/items?itemName=attilabuti.vscode-mjml) installed in your VS Code.

 Once you have the MJML extension installed, you can create a new email template in the `src` directory.
 After creating the new email template and with the `.mjml` file open in your editor, open the command palette with `Ctrl+Shift+P` and search for `MJML: Export to HTML`.
-This will convert the `.mjml` file to a `.html` file and now you can save it in the build directory.
+This will convert the `.mjml` file to a `.html` file, and now you can save it in the build directory.